jensburns/jensburns.github.io/_pages/copyediting.md

 permalink: /copyediting/
 image: '/images/gallery-03.jpg'
 ---
-I’ve worked with a wide selection of text, including articles, blog posts, policies, newsletters, courses, reports, prospectuses, presentations and __[website text](/contact)__.
+I’ve worked with a wide selection of text, including articles, blog posts, policies, newsletters, courses, reports, prospectuses, presentations and [website text](/contact).

 Whether the project calls for a light edit or a heavier one, I’m all about making your words as effective, consistent and error-free as possible – while keeping your voice and style of writing intact.
 It helps to build trust with your readers, while establishing your expertise.